 - your code being leaked into the Internet and pirated

 - your code being accessed by others in Cloud / shared hosting environments

 - dealing with IP legal disputes

-It’s very easy to integrate JScrambler in your Node.js build environment as it already supports both Grunt and gulp.
-If you use neither, you can grab the Node.js API client and customise it to fit your needs.
+It’s very easy to integrate Jscrambler in your Node.js build environment as it already supports both Grunt and gulp.
+If you use neither, you can grab the API client and customize it to fit your needs.
 And if that still does not work for you, you can always use the API CLI executable that you can run from your scripts or from your IDE.
-If you use Atom.io, check out this plugin we developed.
 To configure any of the API clients, you basically just need to grab your API keys, and write a config.json file listing the source code transformations you want to use.
 It’s simple.
 Check all available clients here.